-In this paper, we first show that the finite boundary is one of the key aspects that give rise to the universal appearance of the exponential inter-meeting time distribution in the literature.
-Indeed, almost all the current mobility models have boundaries or "end-of-the-world".
-For example, in the definition of RWP [5, 9, 19, 20, 7], the boundary is necessary because whenever the node changes direction and/or speed, it selects the destination 'uniformly' over some bounded simulation area.
-As for random direction mobility model (RDM) [30] and i.i.d. mobility model [37, 26], a boundary is incorporated into their definitions.
-Similarly, for random walk mobility model (RWM) [10] or Brownian motion on a sphere [32, 12], the boundary is also enforced as all the mobile nodes are constrained to move on a sphere or inside a boundary.
-Here the boundary may be of different types including 'reflective' or 'wrapping' as defined in [7], which converts a 2-D rectangular simulation area into a torus-shaped area.
+In this paper, we first show that the finite boundary (with respect to the timescale of interest) is one of the key aspects that give rise to the universal appearance of the exponential inter-meeting time distribution in the literature.
+Indeed, almost all the current mobility models have boundaries or "end-ofthe-world".
+For example, in the definition of RWP [10], [11], the boundary is necessary because whenever the node changes direction and/or speed, it selects the destination 'uniformly' over some bounded simulation area.
+As for random direction mobility model (RDM) [17] and i.i.d. mobility model [11], a boundary is incorporated into their definitions.
+Similarly, for random walk mobility model (RWM) [18] or Brownian motion on a sphere [12], the boundary is also enforced as all the mobile nodes are constrained to move on a sphere or inside a boundary.
+Here the boundary may be of different types including 'reflective' or 'wrapping' as defined in [11], which converts a 2-D rectangular area into a torus-shaped area.

-In particular, we rigorously prove that the tail of the intermeeting time between two independent mobile nodes1 decays at least exponentially fast for any RWP model and for any RWM (or RDM) as long as the boundary is finite, i.e., the mobility model is defined on a bounded domain.
+In particular, we rigorously prove that the tail of the intermeeting time between two independent mobile nodes2 decays at least exponentially fast for any RWP model and for any RWM (or RDM) as long as the boundary is finite, i.e., the mobility model is defined on a bounded domain.
 Our assumptions are quite general in that they are satisfied by nearly all the current mobility models in the literature.
-Our results readily show the finiteness of all the moments of the inter-meeting time (much stronger than the finiteness of only the first and second moments as shown in [34]), and provide analytical support on the simulation-based studies of the inter-meeting time under the current mobility models with boundaries [32, 34, 13].
+Our results readily show the finiteness of all the moments of the inter-meeting time (much stronger than the finiteness of only the first and second moments as shown in [9]), and provide analytical support on the simulation-based studies of the inter-meeting time under the current mobility models with boundaries [9], [6].

-Our theoretical results imply that the finite boundary, among others, is the key determining factor of the exponential decay in the inter-meeting time distribution, and thus potentially undermines our understanding of the performance of MANET.
-Moreover, we prove that removing the boundary from 2-D RWM readily gives the power-law distribution of the inter-meeting time.
-2 We also discuss the relationship between the size of the boundary and the relevant timescale of interest and their effect on the inter-meeting time distribution, and provide simulation results to support this relationship.
+Our theoretical results imply that the finite boundary with respect to the timescale of interest, among others, is the key determining factor of the exponential decay in the intermeeting time distribution.
+Moreover, we prove that removing the boundary from 2-D RWM readily gives the power-law distribution of the inter-meeting time.3 We also discuss the relationship between the size of the boundary and the relevant timescale of interest and their effect on the inter-meeting time distribution, the heterogeneous modeling approach toward power-law like inter-meeting time distribution, as well as the effect of nodes' pause time on their inter-meeting time distribution.
+Simulation results are provided to support our theoretical analysis and discussion.

 The rest of the paper is organized as follows.
-Section 2 first presents related work on empirical observation of the power-law inter-meeting time distribution, and then provides several definitions and technical results to be used later on.
-In Section 3, we prove that mobility models with finite boundary always yield exponential inter-meeting time distribution at least in an asymptotic sense.
-In Section 4, we show that mobility models in an unbounded space necessarily produce power-law decay of the inter-meeting time.
-In Section 5, we provide some discussion on the relationship between the size of the boundary and timescale of interest, and their effect on the inter-meeting time.
-Some simulation results are presented in Section 6 to support our theoretical findings and discussion on time/space scaling.
-We finally conclude in Section 7.
+Section II first presents related work on empirical observation of the power-law inter-meeting time distribution, and then provides several definitions and technical results to be used later on.
+In Section III, we prove that mobility models with finite boundary always yield exponential inter-meeting time distribution at least in an asymptotic sense.
+In Section IV, we show that mobility models in an unbounded space necessarily produce power-law decay of the inter-meeting time.
+In Section V, we provide some discussion on the relationship between the size of the boundary and timescale of interest, and their effect on the inter-meeting time.
+Also, we discuss the heterogeneous modeling approach and the effect of pause time on the inter-meeting time distribution.
+Some simulation results are presented in Section VI to support our theoretical findings and discussion on time/space scaling.
+We finally conclude in Section VII.

-2. PRELIMINARIES
+II.
+PRELIMINARIES

-2.1 Empirical Observation of Power-law
+A. Empirical Observation of Power-law